la2050/archive/_projects/2016/los-angeles-family-playlist-program.md

   parents complete together at home and follow up with feedback to the teacher.
   It connects teachers and parents online and via text messaging to share information on student learning.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
 category: learn
 body_class: blueberry